 A wide range of records were created to manage the Scheme.

 Indexes and registers are arranged by the land occupied or by the settler.
 Both types include the names of settlers, property location (Section and Hundred), and land area.
+For post-World War One era settlement, start with this Special List.

 Records of settlers can include applications made by individuals to the Scheme.
 Information recorded can include name, address, regimental number, age, marital status, details of children, details of military service, occupation, amount of pension and capital, and the type of farming proposed to be undertaken.
 The success or otherwise of the application is also recorded.
 State Records also holds a series of correspondence files from the Superintendent of Soldier Settlement documenting a broad range of Scheme activities administered after World War I and II.